ErpNetDocs/tech/advanced/document-flow/deterministic-generations.md

 If a transitional document needs adjustment after it's generated (to be in-line with its parent), an **adjustment document** is created.
 It's a peer document that contains **changes**, and is usually hidden in the document tree.

-Adjustment documents are used to **adjust** (patch) main documents.
+Such documents are used to **adjust** (patch) main documents.
 The operation is executed upon setting the adjustment document status.
-Then, the main document is updated to reflect the changes brought by the adjustment document.
+Then, the main document is updated to reflect the changes.

 ## Generating adjustment documents